Aura-healthcare/Aura_gitbook/Aura Gateway.md

 * manage reliable BLE connections with all the registered Aura Devices \(including link loss management\) ;
 * manage reliable multi-supports communication with the Aura Server ;
 * keep a non volatile copy of data over several days \(for loss of communication management\) ;
-* be robust to power failure.
+* be robust to power failure;
+* allowed Aura Device battery charging.

 ## Architecture